General Dentistry

 May 22, 2025

-Let’s be real: if you’re searching “can you fix an overbite naturally,” you’re probably hoping for a magic solution that doesn’t involve months of braces or a date with jaw surgery.
+If you’re searching “can you fix an overbite naturally,” you’re probably hoping for a magic solution that doesn’t involve months of braces or a date with jaw surgery.
 Totally fair.
-Overbites are common—one of the most common dental issues, in fact—and while some cases are mild, others can mess with more than just your smile.
+Overbites are common, one of the most common dental issues, in fact, and while some cases are mild, others can mess with more than just your smile.
 So, is it possible to fix your overbite without getting wired up or going under the knife?
 Let’s break it down and talk facts, myths, and everything in between.

 What Exactly Is an Overbite?